wp-plugins/easy-testimonials/readme.txt

 1. Click on "Testimonials" in the Admin Menu.
 2. Hover over the Testimonial you want to Delete and click "Delete".

-  **You can also change the Status of a Testimonial, of you want to keep it on file.**
+  **You can also change the Status of a Testimonial, if you want to keep it on file.**

 = Outputting Testimonials =
 * To output a Random Testimonial, place the shortcode [random_testimonial] in the desired area of the Page or Post Content.
 To display more than one random testimonial, use the shortcode [random_testimonial count='3'], where count is the number of testimonials you want displayed.